-Thank you to Karen Wilson from Betchworth Village Archives for allowing the Museum to publish her research.
+Thank you to Karen Wilson from Betchworth Village Archives for allowing us to publish her research.

 William Woodman was born and baptised in Betchworth in 1879.
 He lived at Barley Mow Gardens (cottages behind the old Barley Mow which were demolished in the 1950s) until his marriage, when he moved to Brockham.
 On leaving school in 1893 he became a carpenter and wheel-wright and he worked for George Cummins for many years.

 In June 1908 he married Alice Elizabeth Watts at St. Michael’s church; Alice had been born in Buckland.
 They moved to 3, Brookside Place in Brockham and were living there when William went to Reigate in December 1915 to take his oath of attestation which led to him being enlisted as a Private in the Queen’s (Royal West Surrey) Regiment in June 1916.
 He was sent to France in October 1916 and almost immediately transferred to the 6th Battalion, The Buffs (East Kent Regiment).
 He got his first home leave in November 1917; he was home for 12 days.

 As a carpenter, part of his duties was to make the wooden crosses which were used to mark the burial places of his fellow service-men on the Western Front.
 On April 8th 1918, he had made five crosses and placed them on the graves.
 He had returned to his billet when a shell came over and killed him and two others instantly and wounded a sergeant who was standing next to him.